bdleasure/impossibleagent/memory-bank/progress.md

 1. **Advanced UI Components** (Target: June 15, 2025):
    - ⬜ Tool Usage Analytics Dashboard with visualization of usage patterns
    - ⬜ Tool Suggestion UI with parameter input forms and context-aware suggestions
-   - ⬜ Voice Interaction Components for conversational input/output (Accelerated: June 5, 2025)
+   - ✅ Voice Interaction Components for conversational input/output (Completed May 9, 2025)
    - ⬜ Rich Media Messaging Components for enhanced content display
    - ✅ Lifeline Interface with narrative timeline for tasks/memories (Completed May 9, 2025)
    - ✅ Companion Avatar with reactive, mood-based animations (Completed May 9, 2025)
    - ✅ Memory Garden Lite (2D) for early task/memory visualization (Completed May 9, 2025)
-   - ⬜ Memory Garden (3D) for immersive task/memory exploration (Target: June 5, 2025)
+   - ✅ Memory Garden (3D) for immersive task/memory exploration (Completed May 9, 2025)
-   - ⬜ Ritual Moments for milestone and daily interactions (Target: June 10, 2025)
+   - ✅ Ritual Moments for milestone and daily interactions (Completed May 9, 2025)
    - ⬜ Proactive Check-In System for AI-initiated emotional engagement
    - ⬜ Simplified Mode to hide technical components for non-techie users
    - ⬜ Tool execution status indicators and result visualization